oemurlu/Swift-Learn-2022/Udemy-Dr.Angela_Yu/Projects/015-Flash-Chat-Firebase/README.md

 pod install
 ```

+## :bangbang: Note
-:bangbang: I deleted the GoogleService-Info.plist file for security reasons.
+I deleted the GoogleService-Info.plist file for security reasons.
 If you want to use this application, you must download your own GoogleService-Info.plist file from Firebase.